-The facilitator is ideally situated to help meeting participants become better listeners.
-Dr Ralph Nichols, “Father of the Field of Listening”, notes three behaviors that perfectly align with the roles of facilitator, and you ought exhibit, which will create better listeners during meetings.
+The effective facilitator helps meeting participants become better listeners.
+Dr. Ralph Nichols, “Father of the Field of Listening”, notes three behaviors that perfectly align with the roles of facilitator, and your hope to be more effective, that create better listeners during meetings.

 First of all, anticipate the speaker’s next point .

-As facilitator, your anticipation helps shape your direction.
-For example, should you be walking closer to the speaker or to the facilitator’s easel to capture their comments?
-Therefore, as meeting participants, if they anticipate correctly, learning has been reinforced.
-If they anticipate incorrectly, they wonder why and this helps to increase attention.
+As a facilitator, your anticipation helps shape your direction.
+For example, should you walk closer to the speaker or to the easel to capture their comments?
+Therefore, if you anticipate correctly, learning has been reinforced.
+If you anticipate incorrectly, participants wonder why, causing unnecessary noise.

 Another is to identify the supporting elements a speaker uses in building points.

-Here is the primary role of the facilitator, to help extract the most significant contributions.
-Next ensure that the supporting elements are captured and recorded, preferably on a facilitator’s easel, so that all the meeting participants can view the same information.
+The primary role of the facilitator is to make it easy to extract the participants’ points of view.
+Then, ensure that the supporting reasons are captured and recorded, preferably on an easel, screen, or whiteboard so that all the meeting participants can view the same information.

-Build understanding among your participants about supporting their thoughts, or as we say in the FAST curriculum “Make Your Thinking Visible.”
-Typically speakers rely on three methods to build points:
+Build understanding among your participants by seeking the reasons and evidence supporting their thoughts.
+Or, as we say in the MGRUSH curriculum, “Make Your Thinking Visible.”
+Typically speakers rely on three methods to convince others:

 - They explain the point,